DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-03-17-Consumer-in-Kafka.md

     When a rebalance happens, all consumers drop their partitions and are reassigned new ones.
 If you have an application that has state associated with the consumed data, such as our aggregator service, we need to drop that state and start fresh with data from the new partition.

-    However, if dropping state isn’t an option, an alternative is to not use a consumer group and instead use the Kafka API to statically assign partitions, which does not trigger rebalances.
+    However, if dropping state isn't an option, an alternative is to not use a consumer group and instead use the Kafka API to statically assign partitions, which does not trigger rebalances.
 Of course, in that case, you must balance the partitions yourself and also make sure that all partitions are consumed.

 2. The affections of rebalancing in Kafka